apidaysnz/apidaysnz/README.md

-# Hypr Website
+# API Days NZ Website

-Running Jekyll this website is generated automatically at the URL hyprnz.github.io.
+Running Jekyll this website is generated automatically at the URL apidaysnz.github.io.
 All commits will be continuously deployed to the site.
 Do not commit the "_site" folder (this is ignored in .gitignore).
-GiHub pages automatically generates the site on commit.
+GiHub pages automatically generates the site on every commit.

-To view the site go to http(s)://hyprnz.github.io
+To view the site go to http(s)://apidaysnz.github.io